 Ransomware attacks, including those perpetrated by organized criminal threat actors, nation-states, and nation-state-supported actors, are becoming increasingly prevalent and severe - particularly for companies like ours that are engaged in manufacturing - and can lead to significant interruptions in our operations, loss of data and income, reputational harm, and diversion of funds.
 Extortion payments may alleviate the negative impact of a ransomware attack, but we may be unwilling or unable to make such payments due to, for example, applicable laws or regulations prohibiting such payments.
-The COVID-19 pandemic and our remote workforce poses increased risks to our information technology systems and sensitive information, as more of our employees work from home, utilizing network connections outside our premises.
-Any of the previously identified or similar threats could cause a security incident or other interruption.
-A security incident or other interruption could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information.
+Additionally, remote work has become more common and has increased risks to our information technology systems and data, as more of our employees utilize network connections, computers and devices outside our premises or network, including working at home, while in transit and in public locations.
+Future or past business transactions (such as acquisitions or integrations) could also expose us to additional cybersecurity risks and vulnerabilities, as our systems could be negatively affected by vulnerabilities present in acquired or integrated entities' systems and technologies.
 A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our products.